Prairieland and their dog and handler teams will be at the

 R.E.A.D. dogs were honored at a dedication of the Library’s new R.E.A.D. bench.
 A bronze sculptured bench with a little girl reading to a dog was donated by a retired pediatrician, Dr. Robert Parman, on April 18, 2012.

-At present, we still have three two-month sessions a year.
-Every Sunday from 2-3pm in February and March, June and July, and September and October, you’ll find R.E.A.D. teams in the Children’s section of the Library.
+At present, we have three one month sessions a year.
+Every Sunday from 2-3pm in February, June, and September, you’ll find R.E.A.D. teams in the Children’s section of the Library.
 You can get confirmation by calling 785-580-4400 or check out the Library’s kids event calendar and look for the "Reading with Prairieland Dogs" !